 Solo travel is something everyone should try at some point in their life.
 There's no better way to get to know who you are as a person than by spending time with yourself away from the distractions of life.

-If you're debating whether to travel alone or with a friend or partner, it can be tough to know which will suit you best.
-This article outlines the advantages and disadvantages of hitting the road on your own.
+Solo travel, couple travel, and travel with friends all have their pros and cons and it can be tough to know which will suit you best.
+This article outlines the advantages and disadvantages of hitting the road on your own for the first time.

-All you need to do is wander into a hostel common room and within minutes, someone will strike up a conversation with you -- it really is that easy!
+All you need to do is wander into a hostel common room and within minutes, someone will strike up a conversation with you—it really is that easy!

 You'll also find that when traveling solo, you're much more approachable than when you're in a couple or a group.
 A lot of travelers will assume that if you're already in a group, you don't want to be disturbed, and will turn to the solo traveler almost every time.

 Solo travel can be helpful for your mental state, too.
 Solo travel builds confidence as you navigate an unfamiliar city, converse with strangers and figure out how to get from one place to another.
 Your social skills will also improve as you meet more and more people and get used to introducing yourself and making conversation.

 Another item in the "pro" column for solo travel is that is can be a time for reflection and solitude and can help bring peace to your mind.
 You'll get to know yourself better than you ever have before, learn what truly makes you happy and what you need to work on to improve as a person.
 It can often be challenging to face these truths but learning to overcome them is all part of the process of growing.